arustyt/wled-tools/doc/WLED_presets.md

 ### Palettes {#palettes}
 Palettes can be specified in one of two ways.
 First is using the standard WLED **pal** key and specifying an effect by id.

-This package introduces the ability to specify a palette by name.
+This package allows you to specify a palette by name.
 This is done by using the **pal_name** key with a palette name from [palettes.yaml](definition_files.md#palettes).
 The value of **pal_name** is case-insensitive and can have embedded spaces and/or underscores.
 For example,
 ```yaml